 These are the costs we had for the time we spent in Siargao, which will give you an idea of what kind of a budget you will need to travel here:

 - Ferry ticket to get to Siargao: 680 Pesos per person (13$)

 - Accommodation per night: 1500 Pesos (29$) for two persons

 - Costs for food per day: 1400 Pesos (27$) for two persons

 - Scooter rental per day: 350 Peso (6.60$)

 - Three Islands hopping tour: 1500 Peso (29$)

 How to get around

 The easiest and cheapest way to get around in Siargao is by renting a scooter.
-It will give you a lot of freedom to explore the different parts of this beautiful island and all the beaches it has to offer.
-There is one main road which leads around the whole Island and which is a very safe street.
+It will give you much freedom to explore the different parts of this beautiful island and all the beaches it has to offer.
+One main road leads around the whole Island, which is a very safe street.
 Also, there is not a lot of traffic, so we found it easy to drive ourselves and explore the island this way.